andrey0001/pritunl/README.md

 Then change 443 port to 9700 in Settings

-To disable listen on 80 port, exter to the container:
+To disable listen on 80 port, enter to the container:

 ```
 docker exec -it pritunl bash